alethena/Alethena-Shares-Token/README.md

 The contract contains a link (in the variable **`termsAndConditions`**) to the relevant legal documentation for the token share.

 As the token is an actual share the number of **decimals** is 0, i.e. shares are not divisible.

+**Warning: Contracts holding Alethena Share Tokens:**
+Please be aware that the Alethena Share Token contract does not distinguish between user addresses and contract addresses.
+This means that in principle anyone can declare tokens held by a contract to be lost.
+To be safe, **any** the following steps can be taken:
+1. Make sure that the `clearClaim` function can be called from the contract address.
+2. Make sure the contract can transfer tokens (any token transfer from the claimed address kills any claims made).
+3. Register the address as a shareholder.
+This way, Alethena knows who you are and could delete any claims made.

+**A note on the use of timestamps**
+The Alethena Share Token Contract uses blocktimestamps.
+It is well known that timestamps can be manipulated to some degree by miners.
+Users should be aware of this, however to break the business logic of the contract on a conceptual level, large manipulations (hours and more) would be necessary.

 **Significance of events:**
 1. Transfer events are picked up by the shareholder register tool.
 The business logic behind this is explained in the share token terms (section 6.6).